mingelz/eslint-config-mingelz/README.md

 **NOTICE**:
-This configuration is dependent on [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import)@^2.22, and it is not added to `peerDependencies`, please install it manully first: `npm install -D eslint-plugin-import`
+This configuration is dependent on [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import)@^2.22, please install it manully: `npm install -D eslint-plugin-import`

-If you are using Webpack [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias), it is recommended to install [eslint-import-resolver-webpack](https://www.npmjs.com/package/eslint-import-resolver-webpack) and configure it according to the webpack configuration file.
+If you are using Webpack [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias), it is recommended to install [eslint-import-resolver-webpack](https://www.npmjs.com/package/eslint-import-resolver-webpack) via `npm install -D eslint-import-resolver-webpack`, and configure it according to the webpack configuration file.

 ```js
 module.exports = {